danknights/microbiomemystery/README.md

 ## Answer sheet

-Fill out [this answer sheet](https://github.com/danknights/microbiomemystery/raw/master/microbiome_mystery_answers.xlsx) or make your own.
+Fill out the answers(https://github.com/danknights/microbiomemystery/raw/master/microbiome_mystery_answers.xlsx) or make your own.
+This is just a table showing which sample ID came from which source.

 ## Raw data files
 These are the raw DNA sequences from each subject in the mystery.